prasannax1/starships/README.md

 But after the Dominion war the whole program was put on hold as Starfleet was not in favor of sending civilians in a starship, not to mention presenting such a large target.
-It was noted that an *Atlas* (in it's original design) could carry up to 8 *Defiant* class ships, but it was much cheaper and easier to just send 8 *Defiants* to any situation than to send an *Atlas* and deploy them.
+It was noted that an *Atlas* (in its original design) could carry up to 8 *Defiant* class ships, but it was much cheaper and easier to just send 8 *Defiants* to any situation than to send an *Atlas* and deploy them.[^1]

+[^1]: Of course as Starfleet had neither a working Atlas class, nor for that matter 8 *Defiant*s, the whole discussion was deemed moot.

-At the same time Starfleet was exploring the Multi-Vector Assualt paradigm, the *Atlas* team decided to incorporate some of the principles from that approach and sell the *Atlas* as what eventually turned out to be 7 separate ship types that join up as one or can operate independently.
+At the same time Starfleet was exploring the Multi-Vector Assualt paradigm, the *Atlas* team decided to incorporate some of the principles from that approach and sell the *Atlas* as what eventually turned out to be 7 separate ship types that join up as one or can operate independently.[^2]

+[^2]: It should be noted that though the *Atlas* borrows heavily from Mutli-Vector Assault Vehicles, it is not intended to be used as a Multi-Vector Assault vehicle.
+While the ship can undock its components faster than a *Galaxy* class, the ship does not have the centralized control grid that make a multi-vector ship; once it splits, it becomes separate ships.

 This approach was much more successful as individually, most of the components of the *Atlas* found enough of a niche to justify the entire ship.